 2. All I know is negated.
-Paul writes, And if I have prophetic powers, and understand all mysteries and all knowledge . . . but have not love, I am nothing (13:2).
+Paul writes, And though I have the gift of prophecy, and understand all mysteries, and all knowledge . . . and have not charity, I am nothing (13:2).
 Many parents say, "My kids won't listen to me."
 I wonder why!
 As someone has said, "Nobody cares how much you know, until they know how much you care."
 How does the last sentence in 1 Corinthians 8:1c-d express this truth?